by Will Liangco

 So we listen to the story and it is by no means fantastic.
 It is about a provincial girl who goes to Manila to get a job, gets into prostitution, and discovers true love in the arms of a drug lord who is keeping a deadly secret—and that deadly secret is that he has a heart of gold.
 In terms of quality I would probably give it an “OK LANG!” rating, but as something to feed inquiring minds it is indeed… horrific.
 I shoot a glance at Tom and hear the clunky Freudian gears in his head going into overdrive.

 “Just what is whimsicalization, who the heck is Ever, and what sort of sexual innuendo is praising the burning bush?”
 Pocholo, chinito Lacoste-wearing Atenean baskeball player blockmate # 8, asks.
 Anna Marie is about to respond when Joolez suddenly taps her on the shoulder and tells the class, stammering for the first time, “The title is obviously a reference to the underrated 80’s Hungarian novel…”

-“I got this, Joolez,” Anna Marie calmly interrupts as she lightly holds his hand resting on her shoulder.
+“I got this, Joolez,” Anna Marie calmly interrupts as she lightly taps his hand resting on her shoulder.

 NOW TELL ME THESE TWO ARE NOT FUCKING!